 - If everything seems good after all this, you've done your due diligence.
 Deposit the rest of your capital and begin trading as usual.

 When you open a live account avoid any and all "bonuses" the forex broker may offer.
 Here's an example: "Open a $1,000 account and get $100 in bonus cash!"

-Nothing is really free.
+Nothing really comes for free.
 If you accept a bonus it may interfere with withdrawals, because some of the money in your account is now the brokers.
-Send an email with your account application that explicitly states you don't want to take part in any bonuses that are being offered.
+Send an email with your account application that explicitly states you don't want to take part in any bonuses that they have on offer.

-If there wasn't enough to learn when trading forex, consider this: the forex broker you choose is the biggest trade you'll ever make.
-You're giving all your trading capital to that company, with the expectation that you'll be able to trade with it and withdraw it.
-You may have great forex strategies, but if your broker runs off with your money, all your hard work and research is for nothing.
-Follow these five tips on how to find a great forex broker, so you end up with a broker that meets your needs, and likely isn't a scam.
+You may have great forex strategies, but if your broker runs off with your money, all your hard work and research was for nothing.
+Follow these five in-depth tips on how to find a great forex broker, so you end up with the right broker that meets your needs, without exposing you to any scams.